-Our latest published piece in Permaculture magazine (August 2016) uses the soil – and the microbes in it – as inspiration for how we can change the world for the better.
+This article, published in Permaculture magazine (August 2016), uses the soil – and the microbes in it – as inspiration for how we might change the world for the better.

 Take your imaginary self off to your closest patch of healthy soil.
 Shrink yourself down to much, much smaller than this full stop.
 Go down a few centimetres and take a look around.